mumuki/mulang/docs/edlspec.md

 expectation "`play` must be called with this":
   %% equivalent to * Calls:play:WithSelf
   calls `play` with self;

-expectation "uses a repeat with a non-literal amount of iterations":
-  %% matches repeat blocks where the repeat count expression is a non-literal
-  %% and the loop body is anything uses repeat with (nonliteral, anything);

-expectation "uses a repeat with a non-literal amount of iterations":
-  %% shorter version of previous example uses repeat with nonliteral;
 ```

 Most of the matchers are designed to perform literal queries, but some of them allow more complex matching: